Skip to main content

 Scientific Director

-Basic Research Program Coordinator
+Basic and Translational Research Program Coordinator

-Research Assistant Professor of Pathology and Dermatology
+Research Assistant Professor of Pathology, Dermatology, and Medical Social Sciences

 Gina Kirsammer, PhD